andypeng93/Pneumonia_Classification/README.md

 ## Limitations & Next Steps

 There are many things that we didn't due to lack of time and money constraints.
 For example, we can ask a doctor what they would look at in a chest xray image to determine whether a patient has Pneumonia or not.
 We could also use cross validation or gather more data to further improve our models.
+(Future Work - Include RNN Model)

 ### For further information